groverj3/wgbs_snakemake/README.md

 Please do cite us!
 The included Zenodo DOI is the easiest way.
 Additionally, you should consider citing the paper in which we first used this workflow:

-Grover JW *et al.*.
+Grover JW *et al*.
 Abundant expression of maternal siRNAs is a conserved feature of seed development.
 2020.
 PNAS. https://doi.org/10.1073/pnas.2001332117